Jeremiah 14:10a “This is what the Lord says about the people: They greatly love to wander; they do not restrain their feet.”

 It is God who keeps us steady on the path

-Psalm 66:9 “He has preserved our lives and kept our feet from slipping.”
+Psalm 66:9 says, “He has preserved our lives and kept our feet from slipping.”

 Psalm 119:105 says “Your word is a lamp unto my feet”

 His word guides our path, immerse yourself in His word for His word is powerful and it steers us towards God.
-Spend time in prayer not only speaking to Him but also waiting on Him to listen to what He has to say.
+Spend time in prayer not only speaking and laying all that is on our hearts to Him but also waiting on Him to listen to what He has to say.